Proposed at-sea training and testing activities are similar to those that have been occurring in the Study Area for decades

 Training and testing at sea with explosives significantly enhances the safety of U.S. forces in combat and improves readiness and equipment reliability.
 Training in a high-stress environment, including the use of and exposure to explosive ordnance, is necessary for military personnel to be fully prepared to respond to emergencies, national security threats, and to ensure their own safety.

 For more information on the Proposed Action and types of training and testing activities, please see the project fact sheet booklet.

 The National Environmental Policy Act (NEPA) requires federal agencies to evaluate a range of reasonable alternatives to achieve the purpose of and need for the Proposed Action.
-The Navy will consider a no action alternative as well as action alternatives that support the conduct of required military readiness activities into the reasonably foreseeable future.
-Additional action alternatives will be informed by input received during the scoping process and will be presented in the Draft Supplemental EIS/OEIS.
+The Navy evaluated the potential environmental impacts of three alternatives, including a No Action Alternative.

 Subscribe to receive updates and announcements